videojs/video.js/COLLABORATOR_GUIDE.md

 ```

 Depending on the commits that have been merged, you can choose from `major`, `minor`, or `patch` as the versioning values.
+See [deciding what type of version release section][#deciding-what-type-of-version-release].

 Afterwards, you want to push the commit and the tag to the repo.
 It's necessary to do this before running `npm publish` because our GitHub release automation